I’m in the home stretch of the gift-giving preparations, and I’m laughing – and frustrated – by the state of my holiday “assets.”

 - I had a gift for my Uncle that I purchased last summer.
 I have no idea where I put it.
 I spent a couple of hours looking for it.
 I finally gave up & bought something else for him.
 This cost me time, an unplanned spend – and my good mood.

-- I couldn’t get the materials for the handmade gifts I planned to make in time to actually make them.
+- I couldn’t get the materials for the handmade gifts I planned to make in time actually to make them.
 So I quickly made an alternate plan for holiday treats, estimated what I would need, and got cooking.
-The chocolate that I had on hand was past its prime – so I needed to replace it.
+The chocolate I had on hand was past its prime – so I needed to replace it.
 I WAY overestimated the amount of chocolate required.
 Now I have an extra 5 lbs. of white chocolate, I spent more money than I needed to & I now need to find a place to store it all (& then use it while it is still good).

 - I was sure I had purchased four gift cards that were going into the packages to be shipped.
 I found three.
 After I looked everywhere they could have been, I finally checked the receipt, and it showed I purchased three – not four.
 So on the way to ship my packages, I needed to work in an extra stop and get one more card.
 So more time, money (and gas) was spent.